 We determine the value of these geometric parameters for a given solution by optimizing how well they reconstruct the target shapes.
 This process is described in Section 4.

-Connection Constraints.
-The connection constraints are geometric constraints placed on boundary intervals that ensure the dissection pieces can physically connect.
+Matching Constraints.
+The matching constraints are geometric constraints placed on boundary intervals that ensure the dissection pieces can physically connect.
 They reduce the number of independent geometric parameters.